-Now let’s take a look at some of the most common HVAC emergencies.
+What About HVAC Emergencies?Now let’s take a look at some of the most common HVAC emergencies.
 These scenarios cover the system’s errors that result in partial or complete failure of the HVAC unit.

 - Thermostat issues: Whenever you have a malfunctioning thermostat, check the battery status.
 If the battery isn’t empty or on the brink of running low, get help from a heating and air conditioning company.

 - Blocked filters: Maintenance is necessary to keep the HVAC filters clean.
 As time passes, the dirt accumulates and could lead to complete blockage.
 To prevent an emergency of full blockage, replace the filters regularly.